fsc-data-science/MKR-Elasticity-ETHB/README.md

 To summarize the project plan, we will develop a research piece integrating and testing the following hypotheses:

-- The market reacts to ETHB's fees relative to other competitor fees.
+- The market reacts to changes in ETHB's stability fee.
-  - AAVE ETH deposited and USDC & DAI borrows are correlated with changes to ETHB's parameters and participation in ETH B Vaults correlate with changes to its competitors.
+  - Participation in ETH B Vaults (Dai minted from new and existing vaults) is reactive to changes in the cost of minting Dai from those vaults (i.e., the stability fee).

 - When ETH GAS is more expensive, people generate *less* DAI from the ETH B, all else equal.